 Kristin Reese is the Town Hall Manager.
-She and her husband, (Stan Loop) and their three cats (Lucy, Oliver, and Kathy) have lived in Parkdale for nearly 20 years.
-Kristin has extensive background working with non-profits and is excited to bring her experience and her passion for community building to Mt.
+She and her husband, (Stan Loop) have lived in Parkdale for nearly 20 years.
+Kristin has extensive background working with non-profits and is excited to bring her passion for community building to Mt.
 Hood Town Hall.
+Questions?
 Email Kristin to request rental information, learn about MHTH events, make a donation, etc.

 Our neighbor, John Ashby is an invaluable part of our team.
 He greets visitors, maintains the recycling depot, helps with our Community Meals program and secures the building day and night.
 John has lived in the Upper Valley for (probably a REALLY long time).
 He loves this place and it shows.